floodoo/Joy-it-Grab-it-robot02-backend/README.md

 },
 ```
 #### Position values
 pos_min, pos_max and pos_neutral are the values for the frontend sliders.
-If you edit these values, you need to edit the slider values in the [frontend](https://github.com/floodoo/Joy-it-Grab-it-robot02-frontend/blob/main/lib/ui/screens/home/widgets/control_slider.dart) too.
+If you edit these values, you need to edit the slider values in the [frontend](https://github.com/floodoo/Joy-it-Grab-it-robot02-frontend/blob/b8bc27be15e0c590dce074ef678c046d23221934/lib/ui/screens/home/widgets/control_slider.dart#L87) too.

-These values are used to [calculate](https://github.com/floodoo/Joy-it-Grab-it-robot02-backend/blob/52e37b3f714cf3ee46a6bbfe17592b7ebe7a8922/app/servo.py#L99) the pwm values for the servos.

 #### PWM values
 pwm_min, pwm_max and pwm_neutral are the values for the servos.
 Change these values so that the servos only move so far that nothing is giong to break.